How To Draw A Radius Around A Google Maps Location

 - The tool loads the map data from Google Maps, that means it’s just the same but with the radius ring feature added on top.

-- You can not only draw one circle, you can draw several circles on the map, not just one.
+- You can not only draw one circle, you can draw several circles on the map.

 - The site allows you to change the radius value.